episerver/content-delivery-js-sdk/samples/music-festival-vue-decoupled/README.md

 1. Run `setup.cmd`.
 You can re-run `setup.cmd` at any time to reset the backend with a fresh database.
 2. Open `MusicFestivalDecoupled.sln` and hit `Ctrl + F5` in Visual Studio.
-3. Open terminal for `./frontend` and run `npm run serve`.
+3. Open terminal for `./frontend` and run `npm install` and then `npm run serve`.
-4. Login on `http:localhost:5200/episerver` with either one of the following:
+4. Login on `http://localhost:6500` with either one of the following:

 |Name    |Password    |Mailbox | Email |